Non-Hodgkin Lymphoma Treatment Options

 - How quickly the cancer is growing (whether it is indolent or aggressive lymphoma)

 - Your age

 - Whether you have other health problems

 If you have indolent non-Hodgkin lymphoma without symptoms, you may not need treatment for the cancer right away.
-The doctor watches your health closely so that treatment can start when you begin to have symptoms.
-Not getting cancer treatment right away is called watchful waiting.
+The oncologist watches your health closely so that treatment can start when you begin to have symptoms.
+Not getting cancer treatment right away is called watchful waiting, as described below.

-If you have indolent lymphoma with symptoms, you will probably receive chemotherapy and biological therapy.
-Radiation therapy may be used for people with Stage I or Stage II lymphoma.
+If you have indolent lymphoma with symptoms, you will probably receive chemotherapy and possibly immunotherapy and/or targeted therapy.
+Radiation therapy is only used for lymphoma treatment in a few cases.

 If non-Hodgkin lymphoma comes back after treatment, doctors call this a relapse or recurrence.
-People with lymphoma that comes back after treatment may receive high doses of chemotherapy, radiation therapy, or both, followed by stem cell transplantation.
+People with lymphoma that comes back after treatment may receive high doses of chemotherapy, radiation therapy, or both, followed by a bone marrow transplant.

 People who choose watchful waiting put off having cancer treatment until they have symptoms.
 Doctors sometimes suggest watchful waiting for people with indolent lymphoma.
 People with indolent lymphoma may not have problems that require cancer treatment for a long time.
 Sometimes the tumor may even shrink for a while without therapy.
 By putting off treatment, they can avoid the side effects of chemotherapy or radiation therapy.

-If you and your doctor agree that watchful waiting is a good idea, the doctor will check you regularly (every 3 months).
+If you and your oncologist agree that watchful waiting is a good idea, you will most likely be checked every 3 months.
 You will receive treatment if symptoms occur or get worse.

 Some people do not choose watchful waiting because they don’t want to worry about having cancer that is not treated.
 Those who choose watchful waiting but later become worried should discuss their feelings with the doctor.